Our mission is simple: to empower, advocate and enrich the lives of children and adults with disabilities.

 Our vision is to live in a society where people with disabilities experience the same opportunities to work, train, learn and live.
 We imagine a society that advocates recognition and encourages everyone to fulfill their true potential without judgment or limit: a society where disability is incidental.

-We have a dedicated and highly trained team of staff who help our children, young people, adults and guests, at both sites, grow and learn with confidence and freedom.
+We have a dedicated and highly trained team of staff, at our Ivybridge site, who help our children and young adults grow and learn with confidence and freedom.

 What are the rewards and benefits?

 - 32 days of annual leave entitlement, including bank holidays

 - On-going training and continued professional development;